DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

         >> x, y = data_generator.next()

-    We zero-pad each chip outside of the polygon to eliminate any surrounding objects from neighbors that could cause a false positive, and also to standardize the shape and general composition of the input data, as is necessary for convolutional neural networks (see figure below).
+    We zero-pad each chip outside of the polygon to eliminate any surrounding objects from neighbors that could cause a false positive, and also to standardize the shape and general composition of the input data, as is necessary for convolutional neural networks (see figure above).
 Additionally, we ensure that the pixel intensity data is normalized (between 0 and 1) by dividing each pixel by 255.
 Some sample chips can be seen in the figure below.

 We are now ready to train PoolNet on the chips we have generated.
 The motivation behind the training methodology is detailed below.